artemis-prime/chess-two-ways/README.md

 They are named and organized this way to further re-enforce the separation of concerns between the core domain (in `just-the-chess/`), and the two actual apps (in `chess-web` and in `chess-rn`)

 ### Getting Started
-Please run all scripts from the monorepo root (where the root `package.json` lives), as the individual package scripts are not meant to be used by the unitiated.
+Please run all scripts from the monorepo root (where the root `package.json` lives), as the individual package scripts are not meant to be used by the uninitiated.

 * First, run `yarn install` to install all dependencies for all targets.